- General Curbside Trash Collection

-The City generally provides one 96-gallon refuse can free to households, except in Old Town, who receive City trash collection.
-Refuse cans are City property and must remain at your residence if you move.
-Another refuse can may be purchased if needed, but remain the property of the City of Alexandria.
+The City generally provides one 64-gallon trash can, free of charge, to households that receive City-provided trash collection (except in Old Town).
+Trash cans are City property and must remain at your residence if you move.
+Another City-issued trash may be purchased if needed, but remains the property of the City of Alexandria.

 Collection in Old Town

-If you live in Old Town Alexandria or in a town home community with limited access, your location may preclude the use of the 96-gallon refuse cans.
-Please use approved refuse containers to store bagged trash outdoors.
+If you live in Old Town Alexandria or in a town home community with limited access, your location may prevent the use of the 64-gallon trash cans.
+Please use approved trash containers to store bagged trash outdoors.

 Set Out Times

-Set out refuse and recycling containers no earlier than 5 pm the day prior to collection, and no later than 6 am on collection day:
+Set out trash and recycling containers no earlier than 5 p.m. the day prior to collection, and no later than 6 a.m. on collection day:

 - Inclement Weather: If there is a delay for inclement weather, residents will be notified through the City Website and eNews.

-Please refer to the online map browser to determine your collection day.
+Please refer to the online map to determine your collection day.

 Set Out Placement

-In most single family neighborhoods, City crews collect household refuse at the curb.
+In most single family neighborhoods, City crews collect household trash, recycling, and yard waste at the curb.
 In most Old Town neighborhoods, collection takes place in alleys.
-All recycling is collected at the curb, If you are unsure where to place your refuse, please call the Solid Waste Division at 703-746-4410.
+If you are unsure where to place your trash, please call the Resource Recovery Division at 703.746.HELP.
+(4357)

-For elderly and handicapped residents, collection crews will remove refuse from containers at the door.
-Residents can request this service by mailing the completed the Backdoor Request Form to:
+For elderly and physically-challenged residents, collection crews will remove trash and recycling from separate containers at the door.
+Yard waste collection is not offered.
+Residents can request this service by mailing a completed Walk-Out Service Request Form to:

 Alexandria, VA 22314